Music

 example is the duo-led group My Sweet

 Patootie, who also have sound samples on their site.
-And we
+We

-heard James Taylor and Carol King this summer at the Air Canada
+also heard James Taylor and Carol King last summer, live at the Air

 Centre.